-This compilation, prepared by the Office of the Secretary of Defense Historical Office, presents information about senior leaders, the positions they held, and the organization of the Department of Defense (DoD) since unification of the United States armed forces in 1947.
-It does not purport to be comprehensive.
-"Key officials" is not official terminology, nor is this a top-down listing of officials in order of precedence or reporting authority.
-It lists both presidentially appointed, Senate-confirmed (PAS) officials as well as certain non-PAS officials.
-It includes civilian officials in the Office of the Secretary of Defense and the military departments as well as the top leadership of the Joint Chiefs of Staff (JCS), the combatant commands, and DoD agencies and field activities.
+Prepared by the Office of the Secretary of Defense Historical Office, Key Officials presents information about senior leaders, the positions they held, and the organization of the Department of Defense (DoD) since 1947.
+It is not comprehensive, nor is it a top-down listing of officials in order of precedence or reporting authority.
+This compilation includes presidentially appointed, Senate-confirmed (PAS) officials and certain non-PAS officials in the Office of the Secretary of Defense, the military departments, the Joint Chiefs of Staff, the combatant commands, and DoD agencies and field activities.

-This compilation includes titles of some official positions that have been superseded by new titles or organizational changes.
-The text indicates all instances where this has occurred.
-Where an official position has a direct lineal predecessor with a similar scope of functions, the prior position is either included with the current position or the text indicates where the prior position can be found elsewhere in the publication.
+Titles of some official positions have been superseded by new titles or organizational changes indicated in the text.
+If an official position has a direct lineal predecessor with similar functions, the prior position is either included alongside the current position, or it is referenced elsewhere.

-In most entries the effective date of incumbency is either the swearing-in date or initial appointment date.
-Officials assume office after being appointed to the positions, usually followed by a ceremonial swearing in days or weeks later.
-Dates of DoD directives establishing the responsibilities of positions and prescribing functions may appear months or sometimes years later.
+In most entries, the effective date of incumbency is either the swearing-in date or initial appointment date.
+DoD directives that establish the responsibilities and prescribe the functions of positions may appear months or sometimes years after those positions are occupied.

-Offices are sometimes without a permanent appointee for periods ranging from days to years.
-During many of these periods, other officials, most often a deputy or first assistant, serve in an "acting" or a "performing the duties of " capacity, and are listed as such in this publication.
-Chronological gaps in listings of officials may be due to a vacancy or may be due to a lack of records on the appointment of a temporary officeholder.
+A position may remain vacant without an officeholder, ranging from days to years.
+In these cases, other officials, most often a deputy or first assistant, are appointed to serve in an "acting" or a "performing the duties of" capacity and are listed as such in this publication.

-Since the enactment of the Federal Vacancies Reform Act of 1998, as amended, designation of acting officials and the statutory limitations on how long they are authorized to use the designation of acting are more closely managed.
-According to the act, a deputy or first assistant, or other senior agency employee designated by the President, may temporarily perform the functions and duties of a PAS official in an acting capacity for no more than 210 days.
-If the Senate returns or rejects the President's nominee for a vacancy, or if the President withdraws the nominee from consideration, the period of performance for the official serving in an acting capacity begins anew.
-A PAS official serving simultaneously in an acting capacity for a position for which they were not confirmed will be listed in this publication under both their Senate-confirmed position and the acting, nonconfirmed position.
+According to the Federal Vacancies Reform Act of 1998, as amended, a deputy or first assistant, or other senior agency employee designated by the President, may temporarily perform the functions and duties of a PAS official in an acting capacity for no more than 210 days.
+If the Senate returns or rejects the President's nominee for a vacancy, or if the President withdraws the nominee from consideration, the period of performance for the acting official begins anew.

-When a first assistant or other executive office is vacant, or when a first assistant or deputy temporarily steps away from a position to serve in an acting capacity in another position, the vacancy may be handled by a PAS official or senior agency employee "performing the duties of" the position.
-Such an employee may be delegated nonstatutory duties and functions of the position and does not face a time constraint on how long they may perform such duties.
+When a first assistant position or other executive office is vacant, or when a first assistant or deputy temporarily steps away from their position to serve in an acting capacity in another position, the vacancy may be occupied by a PAS official or senior agency employee "performing the duties of" the position.
+Such an employee may be delegated nonstatutory duties and functions of the position and is not subject to a limit on the length of time they perform such duties.